 Back on the Vigilant, the mood was jubilant.
 They had pulled off an operation that was even more successful than they had hoped.
 They received another congratulatory visit from the Rear Admiral, but it was cut short as the Sovereignty needed to get back to its sector.
 The celebration lasted too late into the evening, and the standard workload of the wing was a little slow starting the next morning.

 The next day Syntax called Cyclops again into his office.

 "I have news for you," Syntax said.
 "First off, I must congratulate you on your performance in the recent operation.
 Sensors have confirmed four targets destroyed in the melee, and the technicians have agreed that for once you did not scratch the paint."

 "Second," he continued, "The issues with the errors in your application have been dealt with.
 You have been permanently assigned to Renegade Wing as Corsair 3."

 "Finally, I've discussed with the other Commanders and they agree, while Cyclops fits an Eyeball pilot it's not as fitting for an A-Wing Pilot.
 We've agreed that Talon is an appropriate callsign for you."

 "No Sir, Thank You again," Talon replied.

-Talon left his CO's office, finally feeling like he belonged.
+Talon left his OC's office, finally feeling like he belonged.